cdktf/cdktf-provider-cloudflare/docs/loadBalancerPool.java.md

 The ID of the Monitor to use for checking the health of origins within this pool.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.10.1/docs/resources/load_balancer_pool#monitor LoadBalancerPool#monitor}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.11.0/docs/resources/load_balancer_pool#monitor LoadBalancerPool#monitor}

+---

+##### `monitorGroup`<sup>Optional</sup> <a name="monitorGroup" id="@cdktf/provider-cloudflare.loadBalancerPool.LoadBalancerPool.Initializer.parameter.monitorGroup"></a>

+- *Type:* java.lang.String

+The ID of the Monitor Group to use for checking the health of origins within this pool.

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.11.0/docs/resources/load_balancer_pool#monitor_group LoadBalancerPool#monitor_group}

 ---